privacy policy

 From time to time we may ask for feedback or testimonials, which we may post on this website with your prior consent.

-2.4 Membership Data for The Ethical Move Community
+2.4 Membership data for The Ethical Move Association

-When you join The Ethical Move Community, we collect and process membership data.
-This includes your email address, the information you publish via your membership profile, and any communication that you send through the membership platform.
-We process this data for the purposes of running the community, communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
-Our lawful ground for this processing is our contractual agreement about your community membership.
+When you join The Ethical Move Association, we collect and process membership data.
+This includes your physical address, your phone number, the information you publish via your membership profile, and any communication that you send through our platforms.
+We process this data for the purposes of running the association, communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
+Our lawful ground for this processing is our contractual agreement about your association membership.

 • name